radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 When updating an instance, you would pass -u -n newvdsinstance with new user ID, new password, or new port.
 If you don’t want to change one of the parameters (-D, -w, or -p), then just enter the current value.

+>[!note]
->**NOTE– if you want to change the port of the instance, you must stop the RadiantOne service before running the update command.**
+>If you want to change the port of the instance, you must stop the RadiantOne service before running the update command.

 For example, to change the port for newvdsinstance, make sure that the RadiantOne instance is stopped and then use the following to change the port to 6389: